fairmath/polycircuit/cpp/include/matrix_mult/README.md

 This solution outperforms existing methods like [1](https://eprint.iacr.org/2023/1649.pdf) and [2](https://eprint.iacr.org/2018/1041.pdf) by consuming only $\mathcal{O}(\log_2{d})$ rotations while still requiring a multiplicative depth of two.

-The optimized algorithm exhibits high parallelizability.
-To leverage it, consider using 'pragma omp parallel' before the `for` loops to enhance performance.
+The algorithm also exhibits high parallelizability.
+To enhance performance, consider using 'pragma omp parallel' before the `for` loops.

 ## Implementation